Private equity pours money into India primary healthcare

 MUMBAI (Reuters) - Private equity funds quadrupled their investment in India’s primary healthcare, betting the sick and ailing will stop seeing family doctors in often cramped and dingy quarters and check into modern chains sprouting up across Asia’s No.3 economy.

-Goldman Sachs Group Inc, Warburg Pincus LLC, Sequoia Capital and the Government of Singapore Investment Corp are among investors that pumped $520 million into India’s basic healthcare industry this year, compared with $137 million in 2011, according to Thomson Reuters data.
+Goldman Sachs Group Inc (GS.N), Warburg Pincus LLC WP.UL, Sequoia Capital and the Government of Singapore Investment Corp GIC.UL are among investors that pumped $520 million into India’s basic healthcare industry this year, compared with $137 million in 2011, according to Thomson Reuters data.
 Some analysts predict investment will surpass $1 billion in 2013.

 “The family doctor concept is slowly phasing out as migrants in cities look out for a brand rather than visiting a general physician next door,” said Santanu Chattopadhyay, CEO of NationWide Primary Healthcare Services, in which U.S.-based Norwest Venture Partners has invested $4.6 million.